hezulong1/vue2.7-ts-template/README.md

 <br>

-A template using the modified ElementUI.
+A template using vue2.7 + typescript.